caleb-terry17/MyList/README.md

 # MyList App

 <p>
-    App which allows users to create, edit, share, and delete lists.<br>
+    App built using Flutter/Dart framework which allows users to create, edit, share, and delete lists.<br>
 </p>

 <a name="appFeatures"></a>